About Us

 requirements in any particular position.
 The easier you make it for these recruiters to see that you

 are highly qualified in each rating factor, the higher your resume will score.
 There are several things that you can do to improve your rating.
 First, place experience related to the rating factors at the head of the description of each of your past jobs.
 Second, attach a supplement listing how your education, work experience, related readings, and training meet the requirements of the rating factors.
-There is no better format to describe all of your qualifications than the OF-612 form along with a great KSA (Quality Ranking Factors) response.

 Areas of Evaluation: